-Full vs. Queen Bed Dimensions
+Full vs. Queen Size Mattresses

 Thanks to their versatility for single sleepers and couples, queen-size mattresses are the most popular option in the United States.
 But that doesn’t mean you should count full-size mattresses out of the running.
 With a lower price point, they make an economical option for single sleepers who want to sprawl out in bed.